 Comprehensive, Multispecialty Care in One Location

-The Advanced Heart and Lung Disease Center at Baylor University Medical Center at Dallas offers comprehensive care for patients who need outpatient evaluation, diagnostic imaging services, educational consultation and diagnosis and treatment of complex and/or chronic conditions of the heart and lungs – all in one convenient location.
+The Advanced Heart and Lung Disease Center at Baylor University Medical Center offers comprehensive care for patients who need outpatient evaluation, diagnostic imaging services, educational consultation and diagnosis and treatment of complex and/or chronic conditions of the heart and lungs – all in one convenient location.

 Patients treated at the center include those with: